-As of December 31, 2021 and 2020, approximately 99% of the Organization's investments were held by the Foundation as custodian (see Note E).
+As of December 31, 2022 and 2021, approximately 93% and 99%, respectively, of the Organization's investments were held by the Foundation as custodian (see Note E).

-Substantially all church loans receivable relate to loans made to Southern Baptist Churches in the state of Florida (see Note F).
+Substantially all church loans receivable relate to loans made to Southern Baptist churches in the state of Florida (see Note F).